An imaginary Branch Line on Öland

 Another big change occurred for the Millennium.
 The ‘Park Home’ around which the Railway had been built was life-expired, it reached the stage where it was uneconomical to maintain and repair it any more.
 So, in agreement (and great co-operation) with the landlord that the Park Site had at that time, it was replaced with a brand-new home placed on the same plot.
 The new home was almost a metre wider than the old one … so as you can imagine, the FLMJ needed to be redesigned and started again!
 It was this new railway that would be presented to the world on a new website, and in the Swedish model press.
 With the celebrations for the 150th anniversary of the Swedish railways taking place in 2006, the Railway was tidied up and opened for invited guests, and the event included not only the official opening, but a parade of trains portraying Sweden’s railway history.
 At that time, we had a circuit between Månstorp and Lövhöjden, double-track one way round, and single-track on the other.
 There was also a double-track line leading to the Fiddle Yard, which was been named Ålunden (with a bit of poetic licence the name was a translation of the Park where the Railway was located)!
 The single-line ‘northern’ extension to Fjällnäs via Gärde had been postponed until certain modifications had been made to the then existing railway!

 The FLMJ started as a modern railway.
 Returning home from Sweden each year, freshly inspired, there was a desire to recreate the railways of Sweden in miniature.
-However, there was also a great respect for the history of Sweden’s railways, and so there are many ‘heritage’ trains operating also!
+However, there was also a great respect for the history of Sweden’s railways, and so there were many ‘heritage’ trains operating also!
 It was possible to see a steam locomotive with wooden-bodied 2-axle coaches alongside a modern X2000 set.
 As time went on, the modern image was changing on an almost daily basis, and the required models were not being produced, so the time clock was stopped and set back to Epoch-IV, and gradually the modern models were sold off!

 Trials and Tribulations